snakeappletree/Portuguese-Man-o-War/README.md

 - seq_len: length of the sequences to generate
 - outfile: the file to save these generated sequences to
-- uno_prob: probability of generating a single sequence, basically output similar to sample_DNA.txt
+- uno_prob: probability of generating a single sequence, basically output similar to sample_DNA.txt for giving arguments just give in order seen here if i want say 50 sequces of len 100 nt to outfile called bat.txt with uno_prob of 50% I will type python randomDNA.py 50 100 bat.txt 0.5